syncthing/syncthing/advanced/folder-ignoredelete.rst

 In this state, Bob is fully up to date from his own point of view, as is Alice from her own point of view.

-However from the point of view of Alice, who deleted a file and propogated the update, Bob is now out of date because he is yet to remove the file that was deleted.
+However from the point of view of Alice, who deleted a file and propagated the update, Bob is now out of date because he is yet to remove the file that was deleted.